rematchka/AnimaChaotic-Results/Compression.md

   - Arg4	the	end	point
   - (Arg2-Arg5	are	not	really	that	consistent,	causes	a	problem	for	labeling)

--CLausIE may extract multiple things from One sentnce, Therefore you might see repitition
+- CLausIE may extract multiple things from One sentnce, Therefore you might see repitition

-Sentence 1:
+- Sentence 1:
-The elder brother was disappointed with the number of apples.
+  - The elder brother was disappointed with the number of apples.
 | Our proposed IE           | ClausIE                                                                 | AllenNLP SRL                                 |
 | ------------------------: |:-----------------------------------------------------------------------:|:--------------------------------------------:|
 | Subject: The elder brother| Subject: The elder brother                                              |  Verb: was                                   |